Concern over possible mumps outbreak among inmates at Bergen County Jail

-HACKENSACK, New Jersey (WABC) -- Officials are investigating suspected cases of mumps at a jail in Nwe Jersey.
+HACKENSACK, New Jersey (WABC) -- Officials are investigating suspected cases of mumps at a jail in New Jersey and have placed the facility under quarantine.

 The Bergen County Sheriff's Office says doctors have diagnosed five inmates with mumps at the Bergen County Jail in Hackensack.